Petronas F1 GP – Case Study for Destination Event Management Melbourne

 She says the challenge for the Petronas event was that Alive had less than three weeks to scope and secure the venue.

 “That’s a short lead time to source builders for the track activation so you’ve got to be very organised and well-connected to meet that tight deadline, especially as destination event management in Melbourne is all about harnessing that critical time window during the event,” she says.

-Alive secured the Melbourne Central Shot Tower Forecourt to create a fun and interactive racing gaming for the public – a creative execution which aligned with the brand’s high energy ethos, and tied in with the city’s Formula One fever for the Albert Park race which has become the opener to the F1 World Championship.
+Alive secured the Melbourne Central Shot Tower Forecourt to create a fun and interactive racing gaming for the public – a creative execution that aligned with the brand’s high energy ethos and tied in with the city’s Formula One fever for the Albert Park race which has become the opener to the F1 World Championship.

 Lewis Hamilton’s stage presence brought star power to the launch, with the champion driving speaking directly about the powerful edge the lubricant brings to vehicle performance.